Key concepts

 For the introducer, there are two references.
 These are only usable by the Introducer who created them.

-• IntroducerIntegrationReference: if provided, is used for integration and allows the introducer to retrieve a case using this reference (rather than our reference).
-It must be unique for each instruction.
+- IntroducerIntegrationReference: if provided, is used for integration and allows the introducer to retrieve a case using this reference (rather than our reference).
+It must be unique over all quotes and instructions.
 A typical use is an internal id for the instruction.
 It is displayed in our portal - but only to TMP users.

-• IntroducerCustomerReference: if provided, this is the reference that is displayed to the customer (in our portal).
+- IntroducerCustomerReference: if provided, this is the reference that is displayed to the customer (in our portal).
 The Customer reference is usually the same as the Integration reference.
-It must be also unique for each instruction.
+It must be also unique over all quotes and instructions.

-Either IntroducerIntegrationReference or IntroducerCustomerReference can be used by an introducer to retrieve an instruction.
+Either IntroducerIntegrationReference or IntroducerCustomerReference can be used by an introducer to retrieve a quote or an instruction.
 The value of IntroducerIntegrationReference will take precendence.

 Supplier references